rachitm7007/rachitm7007/README.md

 ## Hello people of the Internet 😄!

-### My name is Rachit and I am a budding Data Science enthusiast 💻.
+My name is Rachit and I am a budding Data Science enthusiast 💻.
 I am extremely passionate about Data Science and all its various components.
 Currently I am a student pursuing a Master's degree in Data Science at SUNY Univerity at Buffalo, New York.

-I am adept at working with Python and R Programming Language for Data Science and Machine Learning.
-I am also well versed in the use of business intelligence tools, namely: PowerBI, Tabluea, Apache Superset and KNIME.
+I am adept at working with Python and R Programming Language for Data Science and Machine Learning.\n I am also well versed in the use of business intelligence tools, namely: PowerBI, Tabluea, Apache Superset and KNIME.
 As obvious as it can be, structured uquery languages also fall into my area of expertise as I am an efficient user of MySQL, PostGreSQL, SQLite3.